|Last Update: 27 November 2018|

 Social Media and IT in Healthcare Logistics Provision

-There are many logistic challenges in the provision of healthcare, particularly considering an ageing population.
-Computing technologies including IT and social media could play an important role for improving healthcare provision.
-Project ideas could be conceived to understand the ways in which these technologies can be beneficial and drivers for a better quality provision of healthcare by means of helping to achieve more effective and efficient logistic operations in this context.
+There are many challenges in the provision of healthcare, particularly considering an ageing population.
+Budgeting for the healthcare sector is increasingly difficult and companies are forced to improve, innovate, and be more efficient to survive.
+Computing technologies including IT, big data and social media could play an important role in improving healthcare provision.
+Project ideas could be conceived to understand the ways in which these technologies can be beneficial and drivers for a better quality provision of healthcare by means of helping companies in the sector to achieve more effective and efficient business operations in this context.